indigotree/www-bagnallcentre-com/content/bagnall-story.md

 ---
-title: "The bagnall story"
+title: The bagnall story
+description: The Bagnall Centre is located in an incredible historic Victorian building
+yoast_keyword: bagnal
+layout: bagnal-story
 draft: false
-layout: "bagnal-story"
 ---

 # The Bagnall Centre for Integrated Healthcare